utrumsit/liturginator/resource/kathisma.md

 From your dwelling you water the hills;
 earth drinks its fill of your gift.
-You make the grass grow for the cattle and the plants to serve man’s our needs, that he may bring forth bread from the earth and wine to cheer man’s heart;
+You make the grass grow for the cattle and the plants to serve man's needs, that he may bring forth bread from the earth and wine to cheer man’s heart;
 oil, to make his face shine